-White, Sanders, and Ordonez are working to develop a functioning adaptive management watershed site and to validate a new nitrogen fertilizer recommendation framework for corn in on-farm experiments.
+White, Sanders, Ordonez, and Rivera-Ocasio are working to develop a functioning adaptive management watershed site and to validate a new nitrogen fertilizer recommendation framework for corn in on-farm experiments.

 This team has identified an adaptive management field site in State College, PA.
 They installed groundwater monitoring wells, soil water samplers, and a network of soil moisture sensors at the site.
 They are collecting soil water samples.
-The team is planning to install a runoff collection system, so they can start obtaining data about overland flow at the site.
+The team has also installed a runoff collection system, so they can obtain data about overland flow at the site.
 They will continue collecting samples so they can build a robust data set for this experiment.

 Each growing season, the team conducts a series of on-farm experiments on different soil types and with different cover crop management practices.
 Six different nitrogen rates are applied to the corn to develop a yield response curve to applied nitrogen.
 The results of the yield response curve, and measurements of plant biomass partitioning and N uptake will help the team refine and validate the new nitrogen fertilizer recommendation framework that credits N from cover crops and soil organic matter.